mozilla-iam/mozilla-iam/docs/deratcheting-user-flows.md

     * `user_id` sent to the RP is `ad|mozilla-ldap|fulan@example.com`

 ### User logs in with third IdP for the first time and the other two are not linked

+This case will be rare as the only users that trigger it would be existing users of the Mozilla IAM system logging in just after these new deratcheting rules become active with an IdP they've *never* used before.
+This would be unlikely but possible.
+This case would only ever happen once to a given user.

 ```mermaid
 sequenceDiagram